maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 You should see a message that you're connected to `http://node1:10300` and possibly a note that the cluster is not initialized.

+> [!NOTE]
+> The CLI container runs separately from your cluster nodes but connects to them over the Docker network.
+This separation follows best practices for management interfaces.

 ### Initializing the Cluster

 Before we can use the cluster, we need to initialize it: